 White Daisy Chrysanthemum – side buds can be removed for bigger terminal flowers – in bloom from September to October – after flowering, cut back the main stem to about 20cm;

-Yellow Dahlia – showy flowerheads – in bloom during summer and autumn – hardy enough for Liverpool’s climate – up to 1 m in height – deadhead to prolong flowering – cut back to near ground level in the autumn;
+Yellow Dahlia – showy flowerheads – in bloom during summer and autumn – hardy enough for Liverpool’s climate – up to 1 m in height – deadhead to prolong flowering – cut back to ground level, cover with compost;

 Poppy – very hardy – cut back after flowering;